Diagnostic Medical Sonography

-Upon completion of the Diagnostic Medical Sonography Program, it is our vision and goal that the candidate will be able to:
+Upon completion of the Diagnostic Medical Sonography or Echocardiography programs, it is our vision and goal that the candidate will be able to:

 - Demonstrate an understanding of the humanistic and ethical considerations and working knowledge of hospital functions in general, and the ultrasound department in particular, to include: basic skills, emergency care, patient-technologist relationships, medical legal aspects and professionalism.

-- Describe and utilize routine procedures performed in Diagnostic Medical Sonography as well as demonstrate proficiency and fluency in the use of medical terminology, especially those pertaining to Diagnostic Medical Sonography.
+- Describe and utilize routine procedures performed in Diagnostic Medical Sonography and Echocardiography as well as demonstrate proficiency and fluency in the use of medical terminology, especially those pertaining to Diagnostic Medical Sonography and Echocardiography.

-- Perform the daily ultrasound workload of OB/GYN, abdominal, and small parts, to include Doppler procedures.
+- Perform the daily ultrasound workload of OB/GYN, abdominal, small parts, or cardiac, to include Doppler procedures.